mohammad-fouladgar/laravel-otp/README.md

 OTP notification prepares a default sms and email format that are satisfied for most application.
 However, you can customize how the mail/sms message is constructed.

-To get started, pass a closure to the toSMSUsing/toMailUsing method provided by the `Fouladgar\OTP\Notifications\OTPNotification` notification.
+To get started, pass a closure to the `toSMSUsing/toMailUsing` method provided by the `Fouladgar\OTP\Notifications\OTPNotification` notification.
 The closure will receive the notifiable model instance that is receiving the notification as well as the `token` for validating.
-Typically, you should call the toMailUsing method from the boot method of your application's `App\Providers\AuthServiceProvider` class:
+Typically, you should call the those methods from the boot method of your application's `App\Providers\AuthServiceProvider` class:

 ```php
 <?php